Flopag/Notes/MASTER 1/OS/Notion/Thread.md

 # Thread

 A thread is a way to execute a single process with multiple program counter.
-Threads share address the address space of the [Process](Process.md) except the stack and thread-local memory
+Threads share the [Address space](Address%20space.md) of the [Process](Process.md) except the stack and thread-local memory (register, etc)

 Single vs multithreaded [Processes](Process.md) :